MicrosoftDocs/PlayReady/Docs/Overview/scenario-rental-content.md

 ## Streaming rental content

-When streaming rental media, content continuously plays back while it's being transferred from the Web server.
+When streaming rental media, content continuously plays back while it's being transferred from the Web Server.
 The following technical aspects should be considered when implementing rental content that is streamed to user devices.

    *  PlayReady supports many kinds of protocols.
 There is no restriction for any protocol.
-However, clients usually support one or many of the following standards: SSTP (Smooth Streaming), DASH (Dynamic Adaptive Streaming over HTTP), HLS (HTTP Live Streaming).
+However, PlayReady Clients usually support one or many of the following standards: SSTP (Smooth Streaming), DASH (Dynamic Adaptive Streaming over HTTP), HLS (HTTP Live Streaming).
 In addition to these protocols, it is perfectly acceptable and doable for a service that controls both its backend and clients to implement a different protocol, for example multicast TS on a closed network.

    *  The format of the content is typically H264 + AAC, or H265 + AAC, but all other codecs are allowed by PlayReady.